diodezener/starter-academic/content/publication/journal-article-2/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Source Themes, 1*(1)"
+publication: "*IEEE Transactions on Power Systems ( Volume: 35, Issue: 2, March 2020)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: An identification algorithm is proposed for generator outages in external systems given tie-line flow measurements and pre-outage linear sensitivity factors.
+The problem is challenging due to limited information available to operators in interconnected systems.
+To overcome the underdetermined nature of the problem (the number of tie-line measurements is smaller than the number of generators), a clustering method based on pivoted QR decomposition is implemented so that the outage location can be identified to the area of origination.
+Two test systems, the 68-bus New England system and the 500-bus synthetic system, were used for validation.
+The results demonstrate that with limited knowledge of the external system, the algorithm is able to identify the correct generator cluster in all cases.
+Another advantage of the proposed algorithm is its high efficiency, which enables detection within sub-milliseconds.
+In addition, an estimation of the cluster injection change is also provided by the algorithm.
 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes